The majority of the pieces you see on this site will have been customer commissions.

-Gifting without knowing someone’s finger size is somewhat tricky, whilst we can guess ,you need to check with me first if the style you want is resizable or not.
+Gifting a handmade ring without knowing someone’s finger size is somewhat tricky, whilst we can guess ,you need to check with me first if the style you want is resizable or not.

-If it’s for your girlfriend a sneaky way to enlist help is to ask one of her friends to help out by going shopping and “accidentally” coming across a jewellers, jewellery store where they can go in and try a few rings on and hence get the finger size.
+If it’s for your girlfriend a sneaky way to enlist help is to ask one of her friends to go shopping with her and “accidentally” come across a jewellers or jewellery store.
+Then they can go in and try a few rings on and hence get the finger size.

 Here is a link to a ring size conversion – please just use this as a guide – not gospel!